 Added sugar is the number one inflammatory culprit linked to the increasing development of obesity, diabetes, heart disease, cancer and autoimmune diseases.
 The scary thing about sugar is it is hidden (like gluten) in everything.

-When people cut added sugar from their diets in the 14 day sugar challenge, they notice a huge change in inflammation, joint pain, fatigue, mental clarity in just a few days.
+When my weight loss clients cut added sugar from their diets in the first 2 weeks, they notice a huge change in inflammation, joint pain, fatigue, mental clarity in just a few days.
 People who struggle with weight loss suddenly stop struggling too.

 Spotting added sugar can be tricky, but it’s much easier now that the FDA requires food manufacturers to list added sugar as a separate line in the nutrition facts.